-Persons who require special accommodations under the Americans with Disabilities Act or persons who require translation services for a meeting (free of charge), please submit a request by email to PBC-RWANOFO@PBCGOV.ORG.
-Hearing impaired individuals are requested to telephone the Florida Relay System at #711.
+Persons who require special accommodations under the Americans with Disabilities Act or who need translation services for a meeting (free of charge), please email PBC-RWANOFO@PBCGOV.ORG, at least five business days in advance.
+Deaf and hard of hearing individuals are requested to telephone the Florida Relay System at #711 to assist with a telephone call.